They Do Things Differently Here: Extract

 In this scene, it is early evening.
 Peter decides to visit the Templewood village fair, following an afternoon during which he unintentionally angered the violent police officer, Creyte.
 Peter discovers an unusual object in Creyte’s sports bag.
 The outcome of the discovery will have a defining effect on Peter’s relationship with the villagers.

 What happened next was, and still is, the subject of much discussion and argument.
-No single accurate account of events exists and the story, as it is commonly retold, is accepted to be the sum of a number of accounts of the incidents building up to, or during, or after the tragic accident.
-It is perhaps for this reason that both groups of villagers felt able to interpret what happened into something to their advantage, and why no blame was attached for the most unfortunate accident.
+No single complete account of events exists.
+It is the sum of several recollections of the events before, during, and after the tragic accident.
+For this reason, both groups of villagers felt free to interpret what happened into something to their advantage.
+Consequently, no blame was attached for the most unfortunate accident.

-Peter looked at the helmet, then leaned down and picked it up to examine it in more detail.
+Peter looked at the helmet.
+He leaned down and picked it up to examine it closely.
 Creyte continued talking.
 Peter was not acquisitive by nature, but there was something about this helmet.
 It was more than an item of protective headwear, a functional item designed for a particular purpose.
-He had never seen anything like it, not in sports shops nor on the field.
-It made a statement about the wearer’s power and aggression, but how?
+He had never seen anything like it, neither in sports shops nor on the field.
+It broadcast a statement of its wearer’s power and aggression, but how?
 What was there about it that gave this impression?
-He drew the tips of his fingers over the fine metal grille.
-The wire was so thin, yet unbelievably strong.
-No matter hard he pressed with his fingers it did not bend.
-In the fading light he could see and feel the whole grille recede, almost imperceptibly into the helmet, then spring back to the original position.
+He drew the tips of his fingers over the delicate metal grille.
+The wire was so thin yet unbelievably strong.
+No matter how hard he pressed his fingers, it did not bend.
+In the fading light, he could see and feel the whole grille recede, almost imperceptibly into the helmet, then spring back to the original position.

 ‘Hey!
 What the hell do you think you’re doing?
 It’s you!
 Right…’

-In a fraction of a second Peter froze, rigid with terror, then fired into an explosive sprint.
+In an instant, Peter froze, rigid with terror, then fired into an explosive sprint.
 Creyte was running towards him.
 He dare not be caught.
 Pure animal flight reflex: the zebra from the leopard, the rabbit from the fox.
-In and out the crowd he ran.
-Zigging.
-Zagging.
-Quick turns to throw off his fast, but maybe less agile pursuer.
+He ran erratically through the crowd, zigging, zagging, making quick turns to throw off his fast but less agile pursuer.

-He ran in the direction of the far boundary, from where the chanting had started.
-He dashed towards the groundsman’s compound with its sheds and machinery, its giant mound of composting grass and vegetation.
+He ran towards the far boundary, from where the chanting had started.
+He dashed towards the groundsman’s compound with its sheds, machinery and mound of composting grass and vegetation.
 More chance here of weaving and dodging.
-More chances to jump, turn, hide and escape.
+More options to jump, turn, hide and escape.

-The groundsman was climbing on his roller, warming it up ready to reverse through the compound gates.
-Oily black smoke rose in small coughed clouds, barely lighter than the air.
+The groundsman was climbing on his roller, warming it up, ready to reverse through the compound gates.
+Oily black smoke rose in small, coughed clouds, barely lighter than the air.
 The piercing staccato firing of the engine prompted the nearby group to disperse in opposite directions.
-Peter’s instinct told him where a gap would break, where he could race into the compound where his best hope lay, amid the confusion of closely-packed items.
+Peter’s instinct told him where the gap would break, allowing him to race into the compound and escape amid the confusion of closely packed items.

 He realised he was still gripping the helmet.
 He rushed at the group.